 Best Business Schools in Ohio Ranking Methodology

-Schools on our list of best business schools in Ohio were chosen by figuring in admission rate, annual cost, class size, and student life satisfaction rates.
-A program was considered if it was accessible to a large percentage of students, the teacher: student ratio was low, the cost of admission was affordable to the majority and students had the opportunity to round-out their campus life with a variety of optional activities to enhance their future success.
+Schools on our list of best business schools in Ohio were chosen by figuring in tuition rates, student-to-teacher ratios, and graduation rates.
+Each variable was weighted equally (33%).
+Schools could earn a score of up to 99 points.
 If you are a school that feels you would fit onto our list of best business schools in Ohio, please don’t hesitate to reach out to us with your information and ask to be considered for future editions of this list.